Beyond Leaders and Laggards: A Typology of Renewable Energy Adoption Trajectories with Evidence from Off-Grid Communities: Abstract

 \section{Abstract}

-Understanding the dynamics of renewable energy adoption is critical for designing strategies that accelerate its deployment — an urgent priority for achieving global climate targets and improving human well-being, particularly in marginalized off-grid regions affected by energy poverty.
-This study presents a time-series-based analytical framework for quantifying and defining adoption behaviors of geographical entities within a given region, enabling classification of each entity according to the adoption path it exhibits.
-This framework introduces a novel metric - the \textit{Adoption over Time Index} (ATI) - designed to measure cumulative adoption intensity.
+Understanding the dynamics of renewable energy adoption is critical for designing strategies that accelerate its deployment, an urgent priority for achieving global climate targets and improving human well-being, particularly in marginalized off-grid regions affected by energy poverty.
+However, existing research on the diffusion of new technologies does not provide systematic approaches for distinguishing between different adoption trajectories over time.
+This paper presents a time-series-based analytical framework for quantifying and defining adoption behaviors of geographical entities within a given region, enabling classification of each entity according to the adoption path it exhibits.
+This framework introduces a novel metric: the \textit{Adoption over Time Index} (ATI), designed to measure cumulative adoption intensity.
 ATI captures the process intensity over time, particularly trend shifts along it, enhancing distinguishability between fundamental adoption trajectories.
-By integrating ATI with three key features — identified as pivotal to the adoption process and empirically shown to be indicative of adoption dynamics — we were able to construct a comprehensive typology of adoption paths.
+By integrating ATI with three key features, identified as pivotal to the adoption process and empirically shown to be indicative of adoption dynamics, we were able to construct a comprehensive typology of adoption paths.
 This typology consists of eight distinct adoption paths, including two new trajectories that were not recognized previously: \textit{decelerating} path and \textit{declining moderate} path.
-Applying the new analytical framework to a case study of an off-grid Bedouin population in southern Israel revealed that the two retreating trends — the decelerating and declining moderate paths — exist in substantial proportions.
+Applying the new analytical framework to a case study of an off-grid Bedouin population in southern Israel revealed that the two retreating trends, the decelerating and declining moderate paths, exist in substantial proportions.
 Identifying these two groups is crucial for preventing backsliding and addressing stagnation in the diffusion process.
 The leaping path, however, was found negligibly present.
 Additionally, behavioral differences exist within both front-runner and trailing groups.
 Distinguishing between these groups may improve the performance of acceleration measures by aligning them with specific characteristics and needs of each trajectory.
 The analysis of the Bedouin typology revealed stark disparities in adoption levels across the region, with a notable prevalence of lagging clusters and overall adoption levels remaining far from exhausting the region’s adoption capacity.